 Opioids have taken center stage recently and two popular opioids are hydrocodone and oxycodone.
 When it comes to hydrocodone vs oxycodone, both are prescription painkillers, treat short-term pain caused by surgery and injury, treat chronic pain from arthritis or cancer, and are only available with a prescription from a doctor.
 Oxycodone and Hydrocodone are highly addictive substances.
-With treatment at an oxycodone addiction rehab center Portland, Oregon residents and visitors can get help.

 What Is Hydrocodone?